 All new international applicants are required to pay an application fee of AUD$100.
 This fee will cover all applications made within 2 years of payment.
 You can then choose your course preferences.
 You'll also need to provide a copy of your academic results as part of your application.
 If any documents are written in a language other than English, you must include an official translation.

 For more information about supporting documentation, see your online application.

 If you need help applying, you can find an overseas representative to help you lodge an application, accept your offer and apply for a student visa (if admitted into the University).
 To find out about their costs and services, see Find an overseas representative.

 Don't have your results yet?

 You can still apply if you haven't received your results.
-You'll need to submit these results when you receive them to be admitted into an undergraduate course.
+You'll need to submit these results as soon as you receive them in order to be eligible to be considered for selection into an undergraduate course.

 Check your VTAC account (after 2pm) to see if you have been offered a place.

 *If you do not receive an offer in the June round or in July round 1, it may be because we have not yet received your results for consideration.

 ^Due to the release date of Semester 1 2020 results (on Friday 17 July), current University of Melbourne students will not be eligible for an internal transfer course offer before July round 2.